Regular Submissions – OPEN

 - Fairy tale fan fiction – we’d rather you just make your own fairy tale up out of the ether, if we’re honest.

 - Zombies, vampires, werewolves, etc. Not our thing.

 - Cultural fetishism and appropriation

-- Any fantasy story where women are subjugated because it’s “historically accurate to humanity.”
+- Any fantasy story where people are subjugated because it’s “historically accurate to humanity.”
 This is not historical fiction.

 - We’re good with profanity, but it needs to fit the story